vrmohanbabu/static-website-on-aws-using-cloudfront/README.md

 ### Set up CloudFront:

-* For "Select a delivery method for your content", click "Get Started".
 * From the CloudFront dashboard, click "Create Distribution".
 * For "Select a delivery method for your content", click "Get Started".
 * Under "Origin Domain Name", select the S3 bucket that you just created.